Instant pot Bolognese sauce is a quicker version of this classic Italian dinner recipe. No hassle, quicker than on a stovetop but equally delicious!

 - Ground Beef or Pork – you can also use a mix of beef and pork.

-- Celery, Carrots – these add this sauce a great flavor and I would not omit them.
+- Celery & Carrots – these add a ton of flavor to the pasta sauce so would not omit them nor would I substitute them.
 Because they are cooked in an Instant Pot, they are so soft they will melt in your mouth.
 However, you can reduce their amount if you feel like 3 of each sound too much for you.

 Instant Pot Bolognese Sauce